-In closing, Turnitin can be used as a developmental tool (by using the 'sandbox') and you should not be afraid to try it.
+In closing, Turnitin can be used as a developmental tool (by using a 'sandbox') and you should not be afraid to try it.
 Using a Turnitin 'sandbox' means that your submitted document does not become part of the Turnitin database.
 You can then submit your document a number of times as part of the writing process to improve and refine your academic writing style.

-Find or our Postgraduate Skills Turnitin 'sandbox' sites here (for 2020) or here (prior to 2020) or the Library 'sandbox' here.
+Find or our Postgraduate Skills Turnitin 'sandbox' here or the Library/Information Skills 'sandbox' here.

 Please check first with your department whether they have their own 'sandbox' that they would prefer you to use, before using one of the latter 'sandboxes'.
+Once you start using a 'sandbox', stick with it-using a different 'sandbox' to submit the same document can cause big irregularities in your similarity index!

-Enrol for our Avoiding Plagiarism workshop here or do the online course here.

-In addition, a useful video for understanding how Turnitin works, which is South African contextualised, The misuses of Turnitin and other text-matching software is available here.

-note: you can use the filter option in Turnitin to exclude direct quotes and your references
+- Do an online, self-paced Avoiding Plagiarism course on SUNLearn here. - In addition, listen to a useful South African contextualised video for understanding how Turnitin works, called: The misuses of Turnitin and other text-matching software, here. - Note: you can use the filter option in Turnitin to exclude direct quotes and your references.

 Compiled by the Postgraduate Skills Development team, May 2018.
-Updated May 2020.
+Updated February 2024.